System Shock: Sequels and remakes

+Zen Studios released a pinball table based on System Shock for both Pinball FX and Pinball M on February 15, 2024, with the wizard mode featuring a showdown with SHODAN.
+The differences between the 2 versions are cosmetic only, Pinball M has blood on the playfield whereas Pinball FX does not.

 Television series

 A planned live-action television series based on System Shock was announced in October 2021.
 The show will be made for Binge, a video-game-centric streaming service, to be produced by Allan Ungar and with Night Dive's Stephen Kick and Larry Kuperman serving as executive producers.
 In January 2022, it was announced that Greg Russo, screenwriter of Mortal Kombat, had been tapped to direct, write, and executive produce the series.